Shreen Abdul Saroor: International recognition and WAN

 Saroor has also been outspoken about the rights of Sri Lankan migrant workers, whose working conditions she equates to modern-day slavery.
 She advocates for alleviation of the plight of female migrants workers, as well as voting rights for migrant workers.
 Female migrant workers in domestic servitude, particularly in the Middle East, face frequent abuse and lack protections from the Sri Lankan government.
 In addition to physical abuse, these women also face sexual abuse, including sex trafficking.
 Sri Lankan migrant workers are unable to vote in the country's elections, as absentee voting is not allowed.

 As an author, Saroor contributes to various Sri Lankan news sites including the Colombo Telegraph.
 In 2021, Saroor edited the release of the book Muslims in the Post-War Sri Lanka: Repression, Resistance and Reform.
 The book collects essays from Muslim activists and academics in Sri Lanka who highlight issues faced by the community following the Sri Lankan civil war.

 During and following the 2024 Sri Lankan parliamentary election, in which women's representation in parliament rose by 75%, the MWDF and WAN recorded an increase in online misogyny targeting female politicians.
 In particular, Saroor noted the use of social media platforms by male candidates to spread misinformation about female candidates.
 She also noted smear campaigns brought against women working to reform the MMDA, and transphobia against Sri Lanka's first openly transgender candidate, Chanu Nimesha.
 The MWDF and WAN demanded a series of reforms, including criminalizing online sexual harassment and disinformation, public digital literacy and gender equity education, and Sinhalese and Tamil language moderation for gender issues on social media.

+In September 2025, Saroor was appointed as a commissioner to Sri Lanka's newly created National Commission on Women.
+The commission is tasked with the creation and implementation of a national policy on women's empowerment and investigating women's rights abuses.
+Following the establishment of the commission, several members stated that the commission has been unable to do the work it has been tasked with due to failing to provide the commission with funding, staff, or a dedicated office.
+The commission met with Prime Minister Harini Amarasuriya in November 2025 to discuss the issue, and Saroor and Ramani Jayasundere, chair of the commission, wrote a letter to President Anura Kumara Dissanayake urging him to address the issue.
+As of January 2026, the issue remained unsolved, leading Jayasundere to resign from her post as chairperson.